 Published on January 16th, 2016 | by Pro Wrestling Stories0

-The Botch That Almost Left STEVE AUSTIN with a Broken Neck
+The Botch That Almost Left STONE COLD STEVE AUSTIN with a Broken Neck

-STEVE AUSTIN and OWEN HART Each Tell Their Version of What Went Wrong
+STONE COLD and BLUE BLAZER Each Tell Their Version of What Went Wrong

-Read about the infamous botch which resulted in a bruised spinal column and temporary paralysis for Austin, from the men involved.
+Read about the infamous botch which resulted in a bruised spinal column and temporary paralysis for Austin, and the Blue Blazer Owen Hart.

-(Side note: Despite what is often reported, Steve Austin did not actually break his neck during this match.
+(Side note: Despite what is often reported, Stone Cold Steve Austin did not actually break his neck during this match.
 Austin himself has cleared this up numerous times on his Podcast.)

 “The crowd was right where we wanted them.
 Everything was perfect.
 I could do no wrong…